 By my count, this backpack has 16 different pockets and compartments, including two on the removable waist straps.

 There are two major compartments: the front compartment opens up sideways like a suitcase, and the back compartment opens up longways, both with the capability to unzip completely.

 That being said, the Outbreaker is definitely a travel backpack, and lacks versatility: the bag is too large for everyday use or short weekend trips and would only be reasonable in the same situations that you would use a mid-sized suitcase.

 Regardless of your travel needs, this travel backpack is going to last you a long time.
 It’s a very high price point, and the quality reflects this.

 It’s definitely going to hold up against wear and tear, and it has great padding and support for your back and shoulders.

-Pro tip: You can't go wrong with this bag but you can also check out the Tortuga Setout if you're looking for something a little different.
+👉 Pro tip: You can’t go wrong with this bag but you can always check out these carry on roller bags if you’re looking for something a little different.

 Pros and Cons of the Tortuga Outbreaker Travel Backpack

 Ok, ready to dive into our full Tortuga Outbreaker Review?
 First, let’s check out the pros and cons of this travel backpack: